hwengineer/rf_linkbudget/docs/rfMath.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The noise parameter are internally calculated as noise-temperature.
-All other noise parameter are converter from the noise-temperature to their value.
+All other noise parameter are converter from the noise-temperature to their scale.

 .. automethod:: rf_linkbudget.RFMath.convert_T_n